rick’s i love real food

 Mix in:

 Cover and leave in a warm place for 12 to 24 hours (this is the “soaking” part).
 Preheat oven to 400 degrees.
-Using white flour to dust your surface and dough, roll your dough out thin.
+Using whole wheat flour to dust your surface and dough, roll your dough out thin.
 Cut into strips and then cut into squares.

 Place your squares on an ungreased cookie sheet and prick with a fork.
 Bake for about 8 minutes and check, keep checking every two minutes until done.
 They should be browning slightly on the edges, when done.
 Take off of sheet and place on a cooling rack and enjoy!